From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Introduction

+\textbf{This work.} We investigate common ICL tasks to identify what tasks can be learned in context by a model trained on unstructured data.
+Specifically, we examine essential components of sequence modeling that enable in-context learning, along with requirements on the unstructured training data.

+The first set of (theoretical and empirical) results focuses on ICL for word analogy completion using frequently co-occurring tokens~\citep{brown2020language,todd2024function}.
+This task involves identifying relationships between word pairs, such as \textit{(country)-(capital)} and \textit{(English word)-(Indonesian translation)}, then applying the same relationship to complete a sequence.
+For this task (see left of Figure \ref{fig:illustration}), we explore cases where training sentences contain one or two types of word pairs with distinct semantic relationships.
+We prove that, in most cases, ICL can arise by simply modeling word co-occurrence using classical (pre-transformer) language models like continuous bag of words (CBOW) \citep{mikolov2013efficient}, without needing positional information or attention mechanisms.

-For the second task (see middle of Figure \ref{fig:illustration}), we investigate cases where the training sentences contain one or two distinct patterns, as well as a more realistic scenario where noise tokens are present.
-We prove that \textit{positional information and blocked noise structures} (e.g., \textit{pqrs} in Figure \ref{fig:illustration}) \textit{are crucial for the success of ICL}.
-This observation aligns with \citeauthor{chen2024parallel}'s [\citeyear{chen2024parallel}] empirical finding that parallel structures in pretraining data support ICL.
-Moreover, we find that learned positional embeddings generally perform better, except in noisy scenarios where the noises are not clustered in blocks.
+The second set of results involves ICL for logic reasoning tasks that require recognizing patterns that do not commonly co-occur in a sentence, such as \textit{(word)-(first letter)}~\citep{xu2024large,chen2024parallel}.
+For this task (see middle of Figure \ref{fig:illustration}), we investigate scenarios where training sentences contain one or two distinct patterns, as well as a more realistic scenario where nuisance tokens are present.
+We prove that \textit{positional information and blocked nuisance structure} (e.g., \textit{pqrs} in Figure \ref{fig:illustration}) \textit{are crucial for the success of ICL in these tasks}.
+This finding aligns with \citeauthor{chen2024parallel}'s [\citeyear{chen2024parallel}] observation that parallel structures in pre-training data support ICL.
+We also find that learned positional embeddings generally perform better, except in scenarios where the nuisance tokens are not clustered in blocks.

-Finally, we present two scenarios where ICL unexpectedly fails regardless of model architectures; see right of Figure \ref{fig:illustration}.
-In the first scenario (left example), both the training data and test prompts follow repeating patterns across blocks, but the pattern being repeated in the test data differs from that in the training data.
-In the second scenario (right example), training sentences contain known input-output pairs but only at fixed locations.
-These findings, along with their empirical and theoretical explanations, underscore that \textit{LLMs may require specific structures in the pretraining data to exhibit ICL ability}.
+Finally, we present two scenarios where ICL fails regardless of model architectures (see right of Figure \ref{fig:illustration}).
+In the first scenario (left example), we consider a logic reasoning task that involves identifying and completing meta-patterns within sequences.
+Here, each training sequence repeats the pattern established by its starting tokens; the ICL task sequence then requires the model to recognize this meta-pattern of repetition and generalize it to a novel, unseen starting pattern.
+In the second scenario (right example), we examine a word analogy completion task in which relevant word pairs appear in the unstructured training sentences but are restricted to specific fixed positions.
+These findings, along with their empirical and theoretical explanations, underscore that \textit{LLMs require specific structures in the pre-training data to exhibit ICL ability}.